 The assets, liabilities and results of Group undertakings (including structured entities) are included in the financial statements on the basis of accounts made up to the reporting date.
 Group undertakings include subsidiaries, associates and joint ventures.
-Details of the Group's subsidiaries and related undertakings are given on pages 209 to 212.

 (1) Subsidiaries

 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it has power over the entity, is exposed to, or has rights to, variable returns from its involvement with the entity, and has the ability to affect those returns through the exercise of its power.
 This generally accompanies a shareholding of more than one half of the voting rights although in certain circumstances a holding of less than one half of the voting rights may still result in the ability of the Group to exercise control.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
 The Group reassesses whether or not it controls an entity if facts and circumstances indicate that there are changes to any of the above elements.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group; they are de-consolidated from the date that control ceases.